How to sell on Facebook Marketplace the right way

 What is Facebook Marketplace?

 Imagine this.
 Once upon a time, a buyer would normally visit a garage sale.
 Today, a buyer would instead search with a product and price in mind in a much bigger digital space.
+Online businesses like Sendle have to make sure that we cover all areas of online presence like Google and social media.

-That’s Facebook Marketplace.
+Your online presence won’t be complete without social media marketing via Facebook Marketplace.
 Anyone can purchase and put a price on items.
 A potential buyer may have found posts of items they like, or searched through the entire marketplace, within specific categories, or directly browsing shops and photos they love.
 And, anyone can list their stuff (assuming they have a Facebook account or Facebook page).

 Purchases on Facebook Marketplace are done through Facebook Messenger, giving you the chance to connect and build relationships with your customers.
 For example, you can negotiate the price, send photos, sell more of your items, and even direct them to your Facebook Marketplace profile.